Empagliflozin is used to treat type 2 diabetes. Find out how to take it safely and possible side effects. Empagliflozin

 How to take empagliflozin

 - Timing: Take empagliflozin once a day, at the same time each day.
 Swallow your tablets with a drink of water.
 You can take empagliflozin with or without food.

 - Avoid or limit alcohol while you are taking empagliflozin: It may affect your blood glucose control and increase your risk of side effects.

-- Missed dose: If you forget your dose, take it as soon as you remember that day unless it is less than 12 hours until your next dose.
+- Missed dose: If you forget your dose, take it as soon as you remember that day unless it is 12 hours or less until your next dose is due.
 If that's the case, take your next dose at the usual time and skip the forgotten dose.

 |While you are taking empagliflozin|

 Have a sick day plan

-Tell your healthcare team straight away of any changes to your diet
+Tell your healthcare team before making any big changes to your diet

 Prepare before an operation or a procedure

-If you are going to have an operation or a procedure such as a colonoscopy, you need to stop your empagliflozin at least 3 days before (2 days before the operation and on the day of the operation or procedure).
+If you are going to have an operation or a procedure such as a colonoscopy, ask your healthcare team when you should stop and restart your empagliflozin.
+You may need to stop your empagliflozin 2 or 3 days before the operation.